joeyrosztoczy/joeyrosztoczy.github.io/_posts/2014-11-28-getting-started-with-PostGIS-and-GeoDjango.markdown

 title:      Getting Started with postGIS and GeoDjango
 date:       2014-11-28 17:30:00
 summary:    And why you should suck it up and use a spacial database
-categories: django, geojson, python, GIS
+categories: django geojson python GIS
 ---

 If you are thinking about writing a location-based application, or implementing any type of geospatial mapping on the web,